pointcarre-app/maths.pm/pms/dataviz2/session_1_a1_visual.md

 Associativity is crucial for design: some variables interfere with others (disassociativity), making layering complex data less clear.

-*Ticktockmaths* collections such [Bad Graphs](https://ticktockmaths.co.uk/badgraphs/).
+*Ticktockmaths* collections such as [Bad Graphs](https://ticktockmaths.co.uk/badgraphs/).
 You will notice in some of those examples that those properties can be instrumentalized to influence our perception.
 {: .alert .alert-danger .alert-soft}